 - For third-party resins (may result in loss of quality of print): 1 liter here for significantly cheaper, or 500ml here

-- Price: $3,999 — Available on Amazon worldwide here / Available on Dynamism Store here / Top3DShop here
+- Price: $4,080 — Available on Dynamism Store here / Available on Matterhackers here

 - Build volume: 330 x 240 x 300 mm

-Ultimaker’s newest 3D printer, the Ultimaker S5, is the Dutch company’s highly anticipated follow-up to the fantastic Ultimaker 3 – which still features on our ranking.
-It’s more expensive, moving away from the desktop 3D printer price range — $5,999 vs $3,499 — but features a number of improvements and new features designed to make the Ultimaker S5 a more viable manufacturing method for prototypes and small batch production.
+Compared with the excellent S3, the S5 is more expensive, moving away from the desktop 3D printer price range, but features a number of improvements and new features designed to make the Ultimaker S5 a more viable manufacturing method for prototypes and small batch production.

 Featuring a larger 330 x 240 x 300 mm maximum build size, this is certainly an advantage over the Ultimaker 3.
 This makes it a better 3D printer for larger prototypes, shown as the Ultimaker S5 has already been used in companies such as Volkswagen.
 Ultimaker have earned a tremendous reputation over the years for creating great machines, and we feel the S5 is no different.

 Buyer’s Guide – Things to Consider When Buying a 3D Printer